functionland/automatic-poolnode-creation-script/README.md

 bash ~/automatic-poolnode-creation-script/pool_creation.sh 0x1222222
 ```

-## (Easy Way for the last!)
-Using aws scripts
+## AWS Setup and install

-The easiest way is to use the aws scripts.
+The easiest way is to use the aws scripts which handles everything from instance setup to install.

 ### Validator Nodes